DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 Kotlin is typically compiled with [Gradle](https://gradle.org/), a build system that supports Kotlin natively.

-The Collektive Kotlin compiler plugin needs to needs to get applied to the Kotlin compilation process for aggregate code to be generated.
+The Collektive Kotlin compiler plugin needs to be applied to the Kotlin compilation process for aggregate code to be generated.

 The standard way is to build a Gradle plugin that under the hood applies the Kotlin compiler plugin.